Dantere958/AEM3103_Final_Project/README.md

   - By: Daniel Tereshko & Ashton Rodgers

 ![Figure 1](/figures/figure1.jpg)

-  # Paper Airplane Numerical Study
-  Final Project: AEM 3103 Spring 2024

-  - By: <NAME or NAMES of team members, if completed as a team>

   ## Summary of Findings
   <Show the variations studied in a table>